 Ok so my first review on FOs are a bunch I’ve picked at random but have a lot to say about.
 I thought I could structure it by doing all the fruity ones I’ve used first then the floral ones etc. But that’s not how I like to blog.
 Just wouldn’t flow as well from me like that.
 Funny, as I always need structure in work and life though, but apparently not when writing.

 The first FO is Coconut (Allergen Free) from Soap Kitchen.
 This smells nothing like coconut.
 I know scent can be interpretive and ‘reminscent of’ but this is nothing like coconut and coconut is a very obvious scent.
 I had a sample size from Freshskin once and their coconut FO was much more coconutty.
 This was more like a sweet buttercream scent and indeed smells a lot like their Buttercream FO but a slightly more toned down version.
 I’ve decided to purchase the Freshskin version in future if I want something that smells much more like coconut than sweets.
 The Soap Kitchen version will just have to round out some blends which need sweet notes in their accord – not a bad smell but just not coconut.
+Edit 27/09/17 – after soaping with this there is a change after saponification and there is a hint of a stronger coconut scent.
+It’s still not comparable to the Freshskin one which is proper coconut but not as buttercream as I originally thought sniffing from the bottle.

 Blueberry & Fig from Soap Kitchen is one of my current favourites.
 It’s strong and a little goes a long way, especially in blends as it has the power to dominate the blend if you’re not careful.
 But the scent is lovely, fruity and reminscent of blueberries, plummy figs and just a slight bubblegum.
 I really enjoy working with it too and I haven’t had any problems with acceleration.